evanRez/faq-accordian/README.md

 This is where you can give a hat tip to anyone who helped you out on this project.
 Perhaps you worked in a team or got some inspiration from someone else's solution.
 This is the perfect place to give them some credit.

-big thanks to efecollins for help / reference for css solution.
+big thanks to Evbowe Efosa Collins for help / reference for css solution.